ncp-ph/odk-users-manual/docs/project_manager.md

 ### How to Create a New Entity

+To be added.

 ### How to Edit an Entity
 In the Entities tab, you can Create an New Entity List, View Entities, Download Entities.

-1. To edit an entity, first select an Entity List.
+* To edit an entity, first select an Entity List.

-2. The select an entity within that list.
+* The select an entity within that list.

-3. Hover over the Actions column in the row of the entity you want to edit.
+* Hover over the Actions column in the row of the entity you want to edit.

-4. Choose edit (pen icon).
+* Choose edit (pen icon).

-5. Choosing More will take you to Entity details and an edit entity ink.
+* Choosing More will take you to Entity details and an edit entity ink.

-6. Either  way, an edit pop-up window will show up.
+* Either  way, an edit pop-up window will show up.

-Selecting and Entity List

-Selecting an entity to edit

-The Editing pop-up Window

 ### How to Delete an Entity

 In the Entities tab, you can Create an New Entity List, View Entities, Download Entities.

-1. To delete an entity, first select an Entity List.
+* To delete an entity, first select an Entity List.

-2. The select an entity within that list.
+* The select an entity within that list.

-3. Hover over the Actions column in the row of the entity you want to delete.
+* Hover over the Actions column in the row of the entity you want to delete.

-4. Choose delete (trash icon).
+* Choose delete (trash icon).

-5. Choosing More will take you to Entity details and an delete entity ink.
+* Choosing More will take you to Entity details and an delete entity ink.

-6. Either  way, an edit pop-up window will show up to ask you to confirm.
+* Either  way, an edit pop-up window will show up to ask you to confirm.

-Selecting and Entity List

-Selecting an entity to delete

-The Delete pop-up Window

-## How to Assign App Users to Projects

 ### Assigning Web Users to Projects

-1. Ask the Administrator to Create Web Users for your Project (provide e-mail address).
+* Ask the Administrator to Create Web Users for your Project (provide e-mail address).

-2. As Project Manager go to Project > Project Roles Tab
+* As Project Manager go to Project > Project Roles Tab

-3. In the Search Box, place the exact email address.
+* In the Search Box, place the exact email address.

-4. Select the User and Assign a Role
+* Select the User and Assign a Role

-Search for the Web User

-Assigning Roles

 ## App Users